-Benefits are limited to one surgery per lifetime unless there are complications to the covered surgery.
-Benefits are further limited to \$30,000 during the entire period you are covered under the Plan.
+Network Benefits are limited to \$30,000 during the entire period you are covered under the Plan.
+This includes all related charges including facility and providers.
 Please note that complications from the obesity surgery are also subject to the dollar maximum indicated.
 Non-surgical treatment of morbid or severe obesity is not a covered service.